-- 1. Include not less than \$50,000 or more than \$2 million per year for each participating school (i.e., the Tier I, Tier II, and Tier III schools that the LEA commits to serve and that the SEA approves the LEA to serve). - 2.
-Provide sufficient school improvement funds to implement fully and effectively one of the four intervention models in each Tier I and Tier II school the SEA approves the LEA to serve or close, as well as sufficient funds for serving participating Tier III schools.
-An SEA may reduce an LEA's requested budget by any amounts proposed for interventions in one or more schools that the SEA does not approve the LEA to serve (i.e., because the LEA does not have the capacity to serve the school or because the SEA is approving only a portion of Tier I and Tier II schools in certain LEAs in order to serve Tier I and Tier II schools across the State).
+- 1. Include not less than \$50,000 or more than \$2 million per year for each participating school (i.e., the Priority schools that the LEA commits to serve and that the SEA approves the LEA to serve). - 2.
+Provide sufficient school improvement funds to implement fully and effectively one of the four intervention models in each Priority school the SEA approves the LEA to serve or close.
+An SEA may reduce an LEA's requested budget by any amounts proposed for interventions in one or more schools that the SEA does not approve the LEA to serve (i.e., because the LEA does not have the capacity to serve the school or because the SEA is approving only a portion of Priority schools in certain LEAs in order to serve Priority schools across the State).
 An SEA also may reduce award amounts if it determines that an LEA can implement its planned interventions with less than the amount of funding requested in its budget. - 3.
-Consistent with the priority in the final requirements, provide funds for Tier III schools only if the SEA has already awarded funds for all Tier I and Tier II schools across the State that its LEAs commit to serve and that the SEA determines its LEAs have capacity to serve. - 4.
-Include any requested funds for LEA-level activities that support implementation of the school intervention models. - 5.
-Apportion any FY 2009 carryover school improvement funds so as to provide funding to LEAs over three years (assuming the SEA has requested and received a waiver to extend the period of availability to September 30, 2014).
+Include any requested funds for LEA-level activities that support implementation of the school intervention models.